 Cottontail rabbits are a frequent visitor to many yards and gardens.
 A few rabbits are usually welcome and even entertaining to watch but as numbers multiply they can begin to cause serious damage in to your vegetable garden and plants in your landscape.
 It’s important to get rid of rabbits if this happens.

 Dealing with rabbit problems is not a quick fix but for long-term success persistence is key.
 Today I’m sharing proven ways to get rid of rabbits in the yard and garden, or at least reduce and deter their presence.
-We live in a suburban area and rabbits have been a problem since we moved in but over the years their damage has decreased due a few measures.
-I am able to grow a vegetable garden and edible landscape with success.

 Get Rid of Rabbits